 Rates pay for services and facilities that are either critical (i.e. wastewater management) or deemed beneficial to the community as a whole – often the things that make our district a more desirable place to live.
 We recognise not everyone will use every service or facility on offer, and where possible we look at other forms of revenue such as development contributions and ‘user pays’ – e.g. subsidised swimming pool entry fees.

-In 2019/20, we have set the average rates increase at 4.8%.
-This is the lowest increase possible to achieve the balance of completing our agreed work programme and funding inflation, interest and increasing insurance costs along with funding the future replacement of our assets through depreciation.
-This makes up the huge majority of the increase.
+In 2020/21, we have set the average rates increase at 2.6%.
+This is the lowest increase possible to achieve the balance of completing our agreed work programme and responding to several changes in our operating environment and COVID-19.

 Rate assessments for individual properties are driven by their land and capital value.
 Approximately 52% of rates are allocated on property value.
 This means higher valued properties will have higher rates.